hypertidy/polyggon/README.md

 ![](figure/README-unnamed-chunk-21-2.png)

     #>    user  system elapsed
-    #>    1.73    0.18    1.92
+    #>    1.78    0.11    1.91

-We can now do nice things like apply continuous scaling across the polygon.
+We can now do nice things like apply continuous scaling across the polygon. **Yes**, that can be done with `polygon` and potentially with other formats for spatial data, but for me the generality of `ggplot2` and relatedly tidy approaches provide the simplest and most valuable way forward.

 ``` r
 pp <- pol %>% group_by(part) %>% mutate(horiz = mean(x))